 Traditionally, grains, beans, lentils, nuts and seeds had always been soaked before getting cooked.
 And there is a good reason for that – to deactivate the lectins and phytic acid so they do not compromise your digestion and cause inflammation.

-But, once you soak the beans, grain, nuts and seeds, you need to either use them right away (else they will grow mold which is highly toxic) or dehydrate them for future use.
+But, once you soak the beans, grain, nuts and seeds, you need to either use them right away (or they will grow mold, which is highly toxic) or dehydrate them for future use.

 I don’t know about you but I hardly ever plan that far ahead – when I feel like making a nut pie crust or make a grain porridge, I don’t pre-plan soaking the night before – I just make it NOW.